Local Authority (LA)-Funded Social Care & PA Support

 - protection from abuse and neglect

-- control over day to day life.
+- control over day-to-day life.

 Your assessor should consider how long a task or activity takes and the impact this has on you.
 This will help them to to establish the significance of the impact of your disability on your wellbeing.